ShrRa/interpython_hpc/_episodes/25-resource-monitoring-sequential.md

 #SBATCH --error=serial_%j.err # Name of the error file for the Job
 #SBATCH --partition=computes_thin # Request the appropriate partition for the job
 #SBATCH --nodes=1 # Request the appropriate number of computing nodes required for the job
-#SBATCH --ntasks=1 # This specifies how many mpi processes will run across the nodes
+#SBATCH --ntasks=1 # This specifies how many processes will run across the nodes
 #SBATCH --time=00:10:00 # This specifies the maximum amount of time that the job will run for
 #SBATCH --mem=16G # This specifies the amount of memory which will be allocated for the job